bno754443/php_webshell/README.md

 # php_webshell
-Not responsible of the way you use this script
+Not responsible for how you use this script